ha/doozerd/doc/proto.md

    request, then immediately issue another checkin request.

-   The response *cas* field is always -1.

  * `DEL` *path*, *rev* &rArr; &empty;

-   Del deletes the file at *path* if *rev* is greater than or equal to the file's CAS token.
+   Del deletes the file at *path* if *rev* is greater than or equal to the file's revision.

  * `ELOCK` (not yet implemented)